 Cheltenham/Tewkesbury/Stroud area.
 The scheme would be custom designed

 around the needs of each of our individual members.
 We believe that the optimum size would be

 around eight to fifteen households.
 We plan to build a range of apartments, which will make the scheme more suitable for couples and single people than families.

 All the homes would be very green with minimal energy costs.
 They would be highly space-eﬃcient,

 as the residents would share many facilities such as a communal meeting/activity room and a

 kitchen/dining area for occasional meals together.
 There might also be shared spaces for work, craft,

 leisure and laundry, plus guest rooms and a car share scheme.

-The location of the project is critical – we need to be close (easy walking distance) to local amenities
+The location of the project is important.
+We want to be close to local amenities

 like shops, pubs, GP surgery, etc. Good public transport links would also be vital.
 This suggests an